 If a local program is implemented through a cross county collaboration with shared staff across jurisdictions a subcontract and/or Memorandum of Understanding must be in place defining the staffing and supervision agreements.

-Family Connects Oregon: LPHA must designate a staff member as its Family Connects Oregon Nursing Supervisor.
-If Family Connect Program is implemented through a cross county collaboration with shared staff across jurisdictions a subcontract and/or Memorandum of Understanding must be in place defining the staffing and supervision agreements.
+Family Connects Oregon: LPHA must designate a staff member as its Family Connects Oregon Nursing Supervisor or Family Connects Nursing Lead.
+If Family Connects Program is implemented through a cross county collaboration with shared staff across jurisdictions a subcontract and/or Memorandum of Understanding must be in place defining the staffing and supervision agreements.

 Nurse Family Partnership: LPHA must designate a staff member as its Nurse Family Partnership Supervisor.
 If the Nurse Family Partnership program is implemented through a cross county collaboration with shared staff across jurisdictions a subcontract and/or Memorandum of Understanding must be in place defining the supervision agreements.